 Time to sell them on why you’re the perfect teaching candidate out of that stack of 250 others the way your best pupils perform in the school fundraiser.

 But don’t worry.
-The next two areas (we suggest a paragraph for each) give you plenty of real estate to make your case.
+The next two areas (we suggest a paragraph for each) of your cover letter for teacher's position give you plenty of real estate to make your case.
 Though they’re opposites, these sections have a symbiotic, yin-yang-type relationship, like a compass and protractor.

 Why You’re Perfect for Them